pergran1/Airflow-fanfiction-get-data-and-KPIs/README.md

 # The first approach: Using Airflow

 I had earlier experience with Airflow so it was fast and easy to setup.
 There are two main things that I use airflow for and those are <br>
-**1)** webscraping the website https://archiveofourown.org/ and load the data into a local postgres database <br> **2)** Use airflow to calculate several KPIs parallel and post the results in a different table in the same postgres database.
+**1)** web scraping the website https://archiveofourown.org/ and load the data into a local postgres database <br> **2)** Use airflow to calculate several KPIs parallel and post the results in a different table in the same postgres database.
 The KPIs can then easily be analyzed using any BI tool, in this project I will use Google data studio.

-The code for the Airflow dag and functions to webscrape the fanfiction-website is in **this GitHub repo**.
+The code for the Airflow dag and functions to web scrape the fanfiction-website is in **this GitHub repo**.

-The raw data (with a little bit cleanup when downloading it) is stored in a postgresdatabase and looks like this:
+The raw data (with a little bit cleanup when downloading it) is stored in a postgresql database and looks like this:

 ![fanfict_data](https://user-images.githubusercontent.com/56206371/194169721-131a87d8-e8b7-4bf8-b5b9-f84ef5ba2104.PNG)

-Since it is possible that the data will grow very large over time and is not summarized in any way means that it would put a lot of pressure if the dashboard is based solely on this data.
+Since it is possible that the data will grow very large over time and is not summarized in any way means that it would put a lot of pressure if the dashboard were based solely on this data.
 I therefore use Airflow again to execute SQL files in order to create KPIs and store those in another table.

 The whole approach in Airflow looks like this:

 ![airflow_all](https://user-images.githubusercontent.com/56206371/194409476-7a9c5919-031f-4ea2-8050-1ad67da4b4a3.PNG)

-It is very simple to add more KPIs to the table and Airflow, just add sql files that follow the same structure and columns!
+It is very simple to add more KPIs to the table and Airflow, just add SQL files that follow the same structure and columns!

-This is a example of the KPI table:
+This is an example of the KPI table:

 ![kpi_table](https://user-images.githubusercontent.com/56206371/194410341-40d34a7b-0ff9-4438-91ad-017f0ee6dcd4.PNG)